2010

 Free Kim Chee

-Shrimp and Leek Dumplings ($7.25) are 12 dumplings filled with a savory and tender mixture of ginger and garlic infused ground shrimp and Chinese chives.
+Shrimp and Leek Dumplings ($8) are 12 dumplings filled with a savory and tender mixture of ginger and garlic infused ground shrimp and Chinese chives.
+The wrapper is a bit on the medium thickness side and slightly al dente.
 These should be eaten quickly when they are piping hot.
 Dip in soy sauce or vinegar if desired.

 San Tung San Francisco Chicken Wings

-Dry Fried Chicken Wings ($9) are deep friend in batter with garlic, ginger, and red peppers.
+Original Dry Fried Chicken Wings ($10.50 for a dozen) are deep fried in batter with garlic, ginger, and red peppers.
 One of San Tung’s signature dishes that everyone orders.
-Sauce is a little sweet and zesty.
-These come hot out of the kitchen.
+Sauce is a little sweet and slightly zesty.
+These come piping hot out of the kitchen and need to be eaten quickly.

 San Tung San Francisco Sweet and Sour Pork

-Sweet and Sour Pork ($8.50) is a pretty pedestrian dish we would normally not order, but San Tung does it super well.
+Sweet and Sour Pork ($11.50) is a pretty pedestrian dish we would normally not order, but San Tung does it extremely well.
 Tender chunks of lean pork battered and deep fried tossed with bell peppers, onions, carrots and pineapple.
 Could use more pineapple and less onions.
-Balanced sauce.
+Balanced cherry flavored sauce.

 San Tung San Francisco Green Beans

-Dried sauteed String Beans ($7.50) flash fried and tossed in garlicy sauce with Chinese pickle were pretty standard fare.
-Crunchy, not overly seasoned, fresh beans, a decent dish but not special.
+Dried sauteed String Beans ($8.50) flash fried and tossed in garlicy sauce with Chinese pickle were pretty standard fare.
+Crunchy, not overly seasoned, fresh beans, a decent dish but not super special.

-Potstickers ($6.50) had six Big ones to the order.
+Potstickers ($7) had six Big ones to the order.
 Deeply Fried bottom skin, lots of meat filling, juicy, but just too thick and doughy a crust.
+Order the dumplings instead.

 Pans: